-Similarly to what happened for the Web at large, a structure has emerged from the collaborative creation of Wikipedia: its articles contain hundreds of millions of links.
+Similarly to what happened with the Web at large, a structure has emerged from the collaborative creation of Wikipedia: its articles contain hundreds of millions of links.
 In Wikipedia parlance, these internal links are called wikilinks.
-These connections explain the topics being covered in articles and provide a way to navigate between different subjects, contextualizing the information, and making additional information available.
+These connections explain the topics covered in articles and provide a way to navigate between different subjects, contextualizing the content and making additional information available.

-Cristian Consonni, a former Ph.D. candidate of mine, has developed novel methods to harness the information contained in the link structure of Wikipedia.
-More prosaically, we explored the link structure of Wikipedia with new approaches.
+Cristian Consonni, a former PhD candidate of mine, developed novel methods to harness the information contained in Wikipedia’s link structure.
+More prosaically, we explored this structure using new approaches.

 [WikiWorkshop19] Cristian Consonni, David Laniado, and Alberto Montresor.
 Discovering topical contexts from links in Wikipedia.
 In Proc. of the Wiki Workshop 2019, May 2019.
 [Bibtex] .